 24 Jan Dyslexia friendly schools – 10 essential questions for prospective schools

-Looking for dyslexia / learning difference friendly schools?
-Here are some must ask questions to help you pick the right school for your child.
+Looking for learning difference/dyslexia friendly schools?
+Here are some must ask questions to help you pick the right dyslexia friendly school for your child.

 Before attending your meeting, do a bit of background research.
 The more you know about dyslexia, teacher education programs and intervention programs, the more targeted you can be with your questions and the better you will understand the answers.
 There are some excellent Facebook support groups for parents of dyslexic children Australia wide.
 Many dyslexia professionals follow these groups, so you may want to post questions (or your findings) on these forums, too.